-1.6.2 Other Safety Information
+1.7.2 Other Safety Information

 You may find other decals on your machine, depending on the model and options installed.
 Be sure to read and understand these decals.
-These are examples of other safety decals in English.
-You can contact your Haas Factory Outlet (HFO) to get these decals in other languages.

-For updated and supplemental information, including tips, tricks, maintenance procedures, and more, go to DIY.HaasCNC.com.

-You can also scan this code with your mobile device to directly access the "Best Practices" page on the Resource Center, which includes information about safety.
+For updated and supplemental information, including tips, tricks, maintenance procedures, and more, visit the Haas Service page at www.HaasCNC.com.
+You can also scan the code below with your mobile device to go directly to the Haas Service page: